drvy/dmdev-vagrant/README.md

 else inside the `Vagrantfile` file.

 For __Jekyll__, the forwarded port is outside of the 'dangerous' zone so it defaults to `4000`.
-So, if you want to access a Jekyll server serving in the guest machine, just access `http://localhost:4000` on your host machine.
-Please read below on how to properly start a Jekyll server.
+To access a Jekyll server serving in the guest machine, access `http://localhost:4000` on your host machine.
+Please read below on how to properly serve a Jekyll server.

 ## Serving (and testing) with Jekyll.